The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Introduction

-Also, we show that these two classes of commuting operators, i.e. the $\Gamma$-distinguished $\Gamma$-contractions and toral pair of contractions can exhibit behaviours that are in stark contrast with each other.
+The theory of $\Gamma$-distinguished $\Gamma$-contractions is not a straight-forward analogue of the theory of toral contractions.
+In fact, these two classes of commuting operators exhibit behaviours that are in stark contrast with each other.
 For example, Agler, Knese and McCarthy \cite{AglerKneseMcCarthy2} found the following necessary condition for an algebraic pair of commuting pure isometries.